11 Highest-Quality Tennis Strings

 Wilson Champions Choice Duo

-If there’s a defining characteristic of this hybrid string set, it’s the fact that it’s Roger Federer’s choice – one of the game’s greatest players of all time.
+One of the most compelling aspects of this hybrid string set is that it’s Roger Federer’s string of choice – one of the game’s greatest players of all time.

 Of course, beyond name recognition, combining these two exceptional strings provides a unique balance to suit a wide range of players.

-As a reminder, the characteristics of the main strings will dominate the racquet’s feel.
-I’d recommend stringing the Luxilon in the mains if you’re going for durability and control.
-At the same time, you’ll find a softer feel and increased playability by using Wilson’s natural gut in the mains.
+Since the characteristics of the main strings will dominate the racquet’s feel, I recommend stringing Luxilon in the mains to maximize durability and control.
+Meanwhile, Wilson’s natural gut in the mains will have a softer feel and increased playability.

-While it’s different for every player, I found the natural gut in the mains to be the ideal setup with this string set.
+While preferences differ, and there is no right or wrong approach, I find the natural gut in the mains to be the ideal setup with this string set.
 It’s also the most common approach when stringing a hybrid with gut and polyester.

 Why I Love It